-Bruce Armstrong is internationally recognised for his research into the causes and prevention of cancer, having published over 600 papers in scientific books and journals.
-His research has included work into trends in PSA testing in Australia and their effects on prostate cancer incidence and mortality, and the effects of diagnosis and treatment of prostate cancer on men's quality of life.
+Bruce Armstrong was formerly a Professor of Public Health at the University of Sydney and the University of Western Australia.
+He is internationally recognised for his research into the causes and prevention of cancer, having published over 600 papers in scientific books and journals.
+His research has included work into trends in PSA testing in Australia and their effects on prostate cancer incidence and mortality, and the effects of diagnosis and treatment of prostate cancer on men's quality of life

 He contributed extensively to the new Australian guidelines for PSA testing and early management of PSA detected prostate cancer developed by Prostate Cancer Foundation of Australia and Cancer Council Australia.
+Bruce was made a Member of the Order of Australia in 1998 for his work in cancer epidemiology, a Fellow of the Australian Academy of Science in 2000 and awarded an honorary MD by the University of Western Australia in 2017.